In addition to other terms defined elsewhere, the following terms have the following meanings:

 7.2.
 Client Data.

 7.2.1.
 Oversight does not own any data, information, or material that is submitted to the Service (“Data”).
 Client will have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness, and intellectual property ownership of, or right to use, Data.
 Oversight will only use the Data for purposes of providing the Service, providing support for the Services (“Support”), and confirming Client’s compliance with the terms of this Agreement.
-Client acknowledges that Oversight may analyze Data, Client’s usage of the Services and information about the Data for quality assurance, Support, product development, and administrative purposes.
+In addition, Client acknowledges that Oversight may collect and analyze the Data and other information about Client’s usage of the Services to improve and enhance the Services, provide Support, and for other development purposes including industry-wide benchmarking; provided, however, Data used for benchmarking will be aggregated and anonymized and Oversight will not disclose any Data containing personally identifiable information provided by Client or any Client Confidential Information.

 7.2.2.
 Client will only submit Data to Oversight using methods set forth in the applicable Order or Exhibit 1 below.
 Sending Data by a non-approved method such as email is strictly prohibited.
 Oversight’s receipt of Data under this Agreement denotes Oversight’s right to process such Data.
 Reasonable requests to delete or purge Data that was incorrectly or inadvertently sent will be carried out by deleting such data from storage and processing systems.